 The outcome: ambitious, yet achievable targets in line with climate science

-Kingfisher has committed to cutting scope 1 and 2 greenhouse gas emissions by 22% and scope 3 emissions by 40% by 2025.
-These were approved by SBTi in February 2019 and Kingfisher is now turning its attention to meeting these targets.
+Kingfisher originally committed to cutting scope 1 and 2 greenhouse gas emissions by 22% and scope 3 emissions by 40% by 2025.
+These were approved by SBTi in February 2019.

 The targets form part of Kingfisher’s Sustainable Growth Plan launched in 2018, which aims to help its customers have healthier, more sustainable homes.